 To participate in adult learner mobility, you cannot apply directly for a grant as an individual.
 Applications must be made by adult education organisation, who in turn select candidates for study periods abroad.

 The selection of adult learners for mobility activities should be fair, inclusive, transparent and well documented.

 Find out more

-If you need further information on the possibilities to take part in mobility as an adult learner, the National Agencies will assist you.
+If you need further information on the possibilities to take part in mobility as an adult learner, please get in touch with your National Agency.